scallop-lang/scallop-lang.github.io/md/pldi23/tutorial.md

 Part 2 shows Scallop combined with neural components on two neurosymbolic applications: evaluating hand-written formula (Part 2A) and playing our PacMan-Maze game (Part 2B).

 For each sub-part, we have divided the work into multiple sub-problems (e.g., P1, P2, etc.)
+They are designed to be completed in sequence, but you are free to jump to the next part (or sub-part) if you want.
+The solution to our problems are hosted [TODO here](#).

 # Part 0: Getting Started